-- Most religions teach that their beliefs are absolute truth, They explain to their followers that their faith group, alone among the many thousands of faith groups, has the fullness of truth.
+- Most religious groups teach that their beliefs are absolutely accurate.
+They explain to their followers that their faith group, alone among the many tens of thousands of faith groups worldwide, has the fullness of truth.
 They often teach that the beliefs of followers of other faith groups within their religion and within other religions are partially in error, or completely false, and blasphemous.
 Among devout believers, this can lead to a desire to prosecute "the other" faith groups.

-- All religions teach an ethic of reciprocity.
-In Christianity, this is often called the Golden Rule: to treat others as one would wish to be treated.
+In contrast, virtually all religions teach some version of the ethic of reciprocity.
+In Christianity, this is often called the Golden Rule: to treat others as one would wish to be treated by others.
 If fully accepted by believers, then there would be no persecution of other faiths.
-However, many believers have found a bit of wiggle room in their interpretation of the ethic: many believe that the ethic applies only to the treatment of fellow believers, and not to treatement of believers in other groups.
-With that interpretation, persecution of all other faith groups is more likely.
+However, many believers have found a bit of wiggle room in their interpretation of the ethic: many believe that it applies only to the treatment of fellow believers, and not to treatment of believers in other faith groups.
+With that interpretation, persecution of all other faith groups is much more likely.

 One solution would be for all faith groups to:

-- Stress the universality of their ethic of reciprocity over all other considerations. by teaching that it applies not only to fellow believers but to every human on Earth.
-Unfortunately, most faith groups fail miserably at this task.
+Stress the universality of their ethic of reciprocity over all other considerations. by teaching that it applies not only to fellow believers but to every human on Earth.
+Unfortunately, many faith groups fail miserably at this task.